ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Migration Center User's Manual.md

 -   Type: REMOVED

 -   Description: PRAGMA is removed.
 PRAGMA is removed.
-However, when it is removed, AUTONOMOUS_TRANSACTION is excluded in Altibase 6.3.1.0.10 or higher, and EXCEPTION_INIT is excluded in Altibase 6.5.1.0.0 or higher.
+However, when it is removed, AUTONOMOUS_TRANSACTION is excluded in Altibase 6.3.1.0.10 or higher, and EXCEPTION_INIT is excluded in Altibase 6.5.1.0.0 or later.

 - Original SQL Text: